-Rank Location SP Μ Goal Objective Time Frame Resources Required

-0001 Shone Farm 01 01 Short-term Vision (1-5 years) - Each To have a concrete plan and guidelines for 2017 - 2018 Strategic Plan Facilitator; Faculty and Staff

-instructional program in the Ag Department Shone Farm Instructional programs and Time

-(Horticulture, Ag Business, Wine Studies, operations.

-Viticulture, Animal Science, Sustainable Ag,

-Animal Health, Natural Resources, Brewing,

-Equine Science, Floral Design) will develop a

-strategic plan to include their

-recommendation for their program's

-instructional use of Shone Farm and their

-respective program instructional plan.
-Each

-program coordinator's strategic vision will

-include: curriculum design, equipment and

-supplies needs, farm locations and facilities

-relevant to your their program, classroom

-needs, student learning opportunities/trends

-for their program, number of students served

-by each program, products produced by each

-program, amount of acreage needed for each

-program, staff needed for each program.

-Long-term Vision (6 - 10 years) -

-Each Program Coordinator will include a

-short narrative for their long term (6-10) year

-plan for their Shone Farm Instruction use and

-respective program instructional plan.

-0002 Shone Farm 04 02 Measure H - \$3.8M for Shone Farm Projects 1.
-Provide adequate and improved facilities 2017-2019 Measure H

-for instructional components.
-2.

-Measure H funding will be used Improve/upgrade pavilion facilities for

-for the development and/or improvement of classes and events to help generate capital.

-the following facilities at Shone:

--New Classroom

--Balletto Tasting Room

--Kitchen Upgrades and Storage
+Rank Location SP М Goal Objective Time Frame Resources Required 0000 Shone Farm 01 01 Short-term Vision (1-5 years) - Each instructional program in the Ag Department (Horticulture, Ag Business, Wine Studies, Viticulture, Animal Science, Sustainable Ag, Animal Health, Natural Resources, Brewing, Equine Science, Floral Design) will develop a strategic plan to include their recommendation for their program's instructional use of Shone Farm and their respective program instructional plan.
+Each program coordinator's strategic vision will include: curriculum design, equipment and supplies needs, farm locations and facilities relevant to your their program, classroom needs, student learning opportunities/trends for their program, number of students served by each program, products produced by each program, amount of acreage needed for each program, staff needed for each program.
+To have a concrete plan and guidelines for Shone Farm Instructional programs and operations.
+2017 - 2018 Strategic Plan Facilitator; Faculty and Staff Time Long-term Vision (6 - 10 years) - Each Program Coordinator will include a short narrative for their long term (6-10) year plan for their Shone Farm Instruction use and respective program instructional plan.
+0000 Shone Farm 04 02 Measure H - \$3.8M for Shone Farm Projects Measure H funding will be used for the development and/or improvement of the following facilities at Shone: -New Classroom -Balletto Tasting Room -Kitchen Upgrades and Storage 1.
+Provide adequate and improved facilities for instructional components.
+2. Improve/upgrade pavilion facilities for classes and events to help generate capital.
+2017-2019 Measure H